itzCozi/devbox/docs/src/content/docs/docs/intro.md

 ## Principles of devbox
 ---

-1. **Containerization**: Each development environment runs in a container, ensuring isolation from the host system and other projects.
+1. **Box-based isolation**: Each development environment runs in a dedicated box (container), ensuring isolation from the host system and other projects.
 2. **Configuration as Code**: Environments are defined using configuration files, allowing for version control and easy sharing.
 3. **On-Demand Environments**: Environments are created and destroyed as needed, reducing resource usage.
 4. **User-Centric Design**: Focused on developer experience, making it easy to switch between projects and manage dependencies.